 Pay Difference by Location

-The three largest American cities — New York, Chicago, and Los Angeles — all offer salaries higher than the national average for VPs and Creative Directors.
+Top-shelf salaries can be found in the three largest American cities: New York, Chicago, and Los Angeles all offer compensation that exceeds the national average in this field.

 Vice President (VP) & Creative Director Reviews

 Related Job Salaries